qtgye/ifind/admin/README.md

 1. Copy `.env.example` into `.env` and update the variables accordingly.
     > MYSQL variables are provided for local development.
 Production variables will be different.
+2. Edit permission for the scripts:
+    - `chmod +x ./scripts/start.sh`
+    - `chmod +x ./scripts/docker-exec.sh`
-2. Run `docker compose up -d` to start the mysql server.
+2. Run `./scripts/start.sh` to start the mysql server.
 This can take a while only on the first time.
 3. Install dependencies: `npm install`.
 4. Run the admin server: `npm run develop`.